Why Resistance Is The Main Block To Creativity

 How does Resistance turn up?

 Resistance takes many forms, but it has only one aim: that of stopping us from doing the work that calls most to our soul.
-Resistance is the inner voice that creeps in and whispers “You’re not good enough”, “Who are you to do this”, “It is not safe to do it”, and so on and so forth.
+It is the inner voice that creeps in and whispers “You’re not good enough”, “Who are you to do this”, “It is not safe to do it”, and so on and so forth.
 Resistance is the inner warden that wants to keep us from realizing our utmost human potential.

 How do you get over your Resistance?

-You don’t get over your Resistance only once.
+In fact, you don’t get over your Resistance only once.
 You have to do it every single day.
 It is a dance over the long haul.

 There are days when Resistance still gets the best of me.
 Luckily, I’ve come across Steven Pressfield’s The War Of Art, a lovely book that describes the inner creative battle with beautiful accuracy, and that has inspired this article.
 When I first read it, I was surprised how well the author articulates the artist’s struggle in the face of Resistance and how much I could apply his insights to my own creative journey.
-On the days when Resistance is winning over me, I re-read some fragments of The War Of Art, and then I just keep going.
+On the days when Resistance is winning over me, I re-read some fragments of The War Of Art.
+And then I just keep going.
 I plunge into the water.
 That’s the only way.

 As final thoughts on this topic, I’d like to share a poem from Part III.
 Matters of Art from my poetry book Embraced by Love.
 I wrote this poem as a response to one of my struggles with Resistance: